 Former chancellor Roy Jenkins famously described Inheritance Tax as: "a voluntary levy paid by those who distrust their heirs more than they dislike the Inland Revenue."

 His statement still rings true.
-In 2019-20 IHT tax receipts received by HMRC was £5.2 billion.
+Between April 2023 and November 2023 IHT tax receipts received by HMRC was at £5.2 billion.

-It's never too early to take advice, especially if your estate is worth £1 million or more today.
+It's never too early to take advice, especially if your estate is worth £325,000 or more today.

 Whatever assets or wealth you have accumulated, you will have your own plan for how this legacy is shared with those you care about.
 Taking advice in this area ensures your affairs are structured in line with your plans and wishes.
 Not positioning your finances correctly can have unintended consequences, particularly if you have changed marital or civil partnership status and where children are involved.